 As you consider participating in the community garden, please keep in mind these expectations.

 - Preparing Plot: Garden plots will be prepared by each gardener at the beginning of the season no later than May 1st.
 This can include removing weeds and other debris and adding compost.

 - Planting Plot: Plots need to be planted no later than May 15th, at proper spacing.

 - Maintenance of Plot: Weeds in plots need to be kept down to a minimal level.
 Plants need to be regularly checked and harvested.

 - Winter Preparation: All plants, trellising, and other material must be removed by the end of the season, no later than October 31st.
 Soil preparation at this time including loosening the soil and adding compost is also recommended.

-- Participation in additional work at the garden: In addition to caring for your plot, it is expected that you help with the gardens in one of five groups: Garden Maintenance, Community Harvest, Construction, Fundraising, and Education.
+- Participation in additional work at the garden: In addition to caring for your plot, it is expected that you help with the gardens as a volunteer as needed.

 - We encourage all gardeners to sow an extra row in their garden plot for donation.
 Donation bins will be available throughout the season.